SamStudio8/gretel/README.rst

 You can use any sequence as your reference, such as a consensus assembly of the metagenomic reads, or a known strain reference (such as HIV-1).
 You must bgzip and tabix your VCF.
-To output haplotypes, you must provide the "master" reference to which your reads were aligned as a FASTA.

 ::